shooshtarilab/TMExplorer/README.md

 | sequence_tech    | Search by sequencing technology                 | SMART-seq, Fluidigm C1  |
 | organism         | Search by source organism                       | Human, Mice             |

+#### Searching by year

+In order to search by single years and a range of years, the package looks for specific patterns.
+'2013-2015' will search for datasets published between 2013 and 2015, inclusive. '<2015' or '2015>' will search for datasets published before or in 2015. '>2015' or '2015<' will search for datasets published in or after 2015.

 ### Getting your first dataset